Body camera footage shows fatal police shooting of Jayland Walker

 The officers involved in the shooting have been placed on paid administrative leave, which is standard practice in such cases.

-Walker's family is calling for accountability but also for peace, their lawyers said after the city released the video of the shooting.
-One of the attorneys, Bobby DiCello, said gunfire from police occurred even after Walker was on the ground, and that police handcuffed him before trying to provide first aid.
+One of the family's attorneys, Bobby DiCello, said gunfire from police occurred even after Walker was on the ground, and that police handcuffed him before trying to provide first aid.

 "How it got to this with a pursuit is beyond me," DiCello said, adding that Walker's family doesn't know why he fled from police.
 Walker was grieving the recent death of his fiancée, but his family had no indication of concern beyond that, DiCello said.